auth0/wordpress/README.md

 #### Composer
 [Composer](https://getcomposer.org/) installations are fully supported.
 This approach is preferred when using [Bedrock](https://roots.io/bedrock/) or [WordPress Core](https://github.com/johnpbloch/wordpress-core-installer) configurations.

-- Most [WPackagist](https://wpackagist.org/) configurations (like Bedrock or Core) should have this command run from thier WordPress' root directory.
+- Most [WPackagist](https://wpackagist.org/) configurations (like Bedrock or Core) should have this command run from the root WordPress installation directory.
 - Otherwise, this command should be run from the `wp-content/plugins` sub-directory.

 ```